 - Common RICS APC route. - i.
-The common rout is 'standard' RICS APC route, - ii.
-It my which may include 12-24 months' structured training or a preliminary review. - iii.
+The common route is the 'standard' RICS APC route, - ii.
+It may include 12-24 months of structured training or a preliminary review. - iii.
 Structured training may be required if you haven't substantial experience, - iv.
-Preliminary review (essentially a 'pre-submission' check at least 6 months before you submit your final assessment submission) may be required if you do not have a RICS-accredited degree but do have at least 5 years' relevant experience. - v.
-Candidates who are self-employed, client-side or in smaller firms proceed with preliminary review rather than structured training. - vi.
-On the other hand, experienced candidates, who have educational qualifications, may proceed to final assessment without undergoing a preliminary review.
+Preliminary review (essentially a 'pre-submission' check at least 6 months before you submit your final assessment submission) may be required if you do not have an RICS-accredited degree but do have at least 5 years relevant experience. - v.
+Candidates who are self-employed, client-side, or in smaller firms proceed with preliminary review rather than structured training. - vi.
+Experienced candidates with educational qualifications may proceed to the final assessment without undergoing a preliminary review.